3 reasons to buy Fire TV video inventory from Amazon Ads: An interview with Ryan Mayward

-We launched over-the-top (OTT) video ads at Amazon Advertising earlier this year to connect brands with TV-viewing audiences.
-Ryan Mayward is the director of ad sales for Amazon Advertising, and is focused on helping advertisers realize the benefits of OTT video.
-We spoke with Ryan about how brands are using OTT video to reach their customers and how the unique relationship between Amazon Advertising and Amazon Publisher Services benefits agencies and advertisers.
+We launched Streaming TV ads at Amazon Ads earlier this year to connect brands with TV-viewing audiences.
+Ryan Mayward is the director of ad sales for Amazon Ads and is focused on helping advertisers realize the benefits of streaming TV, also known as OTT (over-the-top) video.
+We spoke with Ryan about how brands are using streaming TV to reach their customers, and how the unique relationship between Amazon Ads and Amazon Publisher Services benefits agencies and advertisers.

 There are more than 37MM Fire TV monthly active users worldwide.1 With this, we’ve seen usage of ad-supported Fire TV apps increase more than 300% in the last year.2 Among other things, advertisers are using our ad-supported content to reach younger audiences, whose viewing behaviors have shifted from traditional cable viewing.

-Right now the majority of our OTT supply consists of NFL Thursday Night Football on Prime Video, over 50 third-party ad-supported OTT apps like Pluto and AMC, and IMDb TV—a free streaming video service available to all users on Fire TV, the Prime Video app, and the IMDb website and app across millions of devices.
+Right now the majority of our streaming TV supply consists of NFL Thursday Night Football on Prime Video, over 50 third-party ad-supported streaming TV apps like Pluto and AMC, and IMDb TV—a free streaming video service available to all users on Fire TV, the Prime Video app, and the IMDb website and app across millions of devices.

-We access third-party OTT inventory through our unique relationship with Amazon Publisher Services (APS).
-APS’s direct integrations with OTT apps remove intermediaries and their fees.
+We access third-party Streaming TV ad inventory through our unique relationship with Amazon Publisher Services (APS).
+APS’s direct integrations with streaming TV apps remove intermediaries and their fees.
 This means advertisers can see what they’re paying for with transparency in their media costs.

 First, you can win more bids, as your media dollar goes further.
-All DSPs compete equally in the bid for impressions, but the Amazon DSP is not subject to the 15% supply-side fee that other DSPs are when using APS.
-In addition, you have access to inventory that other DSPs don’t.
-With the Fire TV inventory optimization policy, ad-enabled apps reserve 30% of their total advertising impressions for Amazon.
+The Amazon DSP is not subject to the 15% supply-side fee when using APS.
+In addition, with the Fire TV inventory optimization policy, ad-enabled apps reserve 30% of their total advertising impressions for Amazon.
 So with Amazon DSP, you have access to more inventory, and you’re also benefitting from a more efficient supply path with no “tech tax.”